mattermost/docs/source/about/cloud-subscriptions.rst

 Mattermost Cloud can be used free forever with Mattermost Starter.

 You can also start a free, 30-day, trial of Mattermost Enterprise to explore additional features.
 When you're near the end of your trial, a banner within Mattermost will notify you to upgrade to a subscription plan.
-You can upgrade to a monthly per-user subscription, with Mattermost Professional and Mattermost Enterprise.
+If you'd like to continue with Mattermost Enterprise, please contact our `Sales team <mailto:sales@mattermost.com>`_.
+Alternatively, you can upgrade to a monthly per-user subscription, with Mattermost Professional.

 1. Select **Subscribe now** from the banner.
 2. Provide your credit card details.
+  - Your credit card will be verified and you'll be charged at the end of the billing period.
+If you'd prefer an annual Cloud subscription, please contact our Sales team for a quote.
 3. Provide your billing address.
 4. (Optional) Select a subscription plan.
 5. Select **Subscribe**.

-Your credit card will be verified and you'll be charged at the end of the billing period.
-If you'd prefer an annual Cloud subscription, please contact our Sales team for a quote.

 If, after 30 days, you choose not to continue using Mattermost Enterprise, your subscription will revert to Mattermost Starter.
 Please see the frequently asked questions below for more information.